Leadership

 With over 27 years of management experience, Tom has a broad scope of industry knowledge in the management of all aspects of leasing activities including contract negotiations, financial analysis, budget control, customer satisfaction and employee development.

 Tom and his family are very active members of the Greek American community.
-He currently is the Treasurer and Assistant Athletic Director for Holy Taxiarhai & Saint Haralamabos Greek Orthodox Church in Niles, Illinois.

 Fr.
 Tilemahos Alikakos